4 changes that will make out of home advertising more accessible to everyone

 - Minimum term contracts are required

-Combined, these two factors will put off or price out many advertisers, leading to the industry missing two very important opportunities; a huge market for growth and acquisition of new clientele.
+Combined, these factors will put off or price out many advertisers, leading to the industry missing two very important opportunities; a huge market for growth and acquisition of new clientele.

 With digital advertising, speed is very much of the essence.
 Businesses need to respond ever faster in the market and the digital world is key to enabling this.
 However, in the worlds of OOH and DOOH, very little has changed through the decades.
 Advertising is still required to be booked weeks or even months in advance, using delay-heavy processes of phone calls and email.